Apache Kafka Glossary¶

 Batch processing is often used when processing data can occur independently of the source and timing of the data.
 It is efficient for non-real-time data processing, such as data warehousing, reporting, and analytics.

 Related terms: bounded stream, stream processing, unbounded stream

 A CIDR block is a group of IP addresses that are contiguous and can be represented as a single block.
 CIDR blocks are expressed using Classless Inter-domain Routing (CIDR) notation that includes an IP address and a number of bits in the network mask.

 Cluster Linking is a highly performant data replication feature that enables links between Kafka clusters to mirror data from one cluster to another.
 Cluster Linking creates perfect copies of Kafka topics, which keep data in sync across clusters.
 Use cases include geo-replication of data, data sharing, migration, disaster recovery, and tiered separation of critical applications.

 - commit log¶

-A log of all event messages about commits (changes or operations made) sent to a Kafka topic.
+A commit log is a log of all event messages about commits (changes or operations made) sent to a Kafka topic.